Spectral Efficiency of Low Earth Orbit Satellite Constellations: Numerical Results

-\coold{Also, the maximum value of the spectral efficiency over all choices of of $\Delta$ in a regular configuration (i.e., the peak value in Fig.~\ref{fig:single_channel_random_reg_various_Bsat_Bgs}) is plotted as a horizontal line for $(B_{\rm{sat}},B_{\rm{gs}}) = \coold{(10^\circ, 20^\circ)}$.} \mhold{Plots are shown for $M=1$, 4, and 12 subbands.
-For each inter-satellite spacing $\Delta$, the optimal co-channel distance for the hexagonal array is found numerically.
-Increasing the number of subchannels offers a substantial increase in spectral efficiency for small values of $\Delta$ (dense network), but that increase in spectral efficiency diminishes substantially when $\Delta\geq ~330$~km.
-Fig.~\ref{fig:spectralefficiency_random_simulator} also shows that there is an optimal \dgold{spacing} $\Delta^*$, which maximizes spectral efficiency, so that interference limits performance for $\Delta < \Delta^*$.
-As the number of subchannels or $N_B$ increases, $\Delta^*$ decreases, and the figure shows that with $M=12$ subchannels, the performance approaches the \coold{maximum spectral efficiency} for the regular configuration for small $\Delta$.}
+Fig.~\ref{fig:spectralefficiency_random_simulator} presents the spectral efficiency as a function of inter-satellite spacing for multi-channel satellite networks.
+The transmission power is chosen such that $P_{\text{max}} h^{-\alpha} / (\aB \sigma^2)=8$ dB, and the power spectral density is set to $\psdmax = 10 P_{\text{max}} / \aB$.
+The beamwidths of the satellite and the terminal antennas are given by $(B_{\mathrm{sat}}, B_{\mathrm{gs}}) = (10^\circ, 20^\circ)$.
+Additionally, the maximum spectral efficiency attained across all values of $\Delta$ under the regular configuration is indicated as a horizontal line.
+The plots include results for $M = 1$, 4, and 12 subbands.
+For each value of $\Delta$, the optimal co-channel distance within the hexagonal frequency reuse pattern is determined through numerical optimization.
+Increasing the number of subbands leads to a significant improvement in spectral efficiency when $\Delta$ is small, which corresponds to a dense network deployment.
+In particular, as the number of subbands increases, the performance approaches the maximum spectral efficiency of the regular configuration in the dense regime where $\Delta$ is small.
+However, this gain becomes negligible once $\Delta$ exceeds approximately 330 km.}